Chell5k/Lifestyle-BLog/README.md

 ### Categories
 The blog owner has the ability to perform the same functions for the categories by clicking "manage categories" from the navigation bar on the main and subsequent pages.
 This launches a category index page, and she can select a category view screen by clicking on a category id.
 She clicks the edit button which launches a screen with editable name and description fields. saves changes by clicking the submit button, or can delete the category altogether by clicking the delete button.
 She is unable to delete a category which has been assigned to an article, however.

-### Category Components
-The user an create a new category by first clicking on the "Manage Categories" page to produce the Categories Index page..
-This action produces a list of all categories.
-The user will click the "Add New Category" on this page to add a new category.

-From the Categories Index page, the user can select individual items by clicking on an ID.
-The invidual category page will provide links allowing the user to update or delete the specific item.

 ## MVP
 The minimum viable product will contain: